-The Adviser can be contacted on 697-5418 or at Building F15 (Careers & Counselling Unit).
+The Adviser can be contacted on 697-5418 or at the Student Services Huts, Physics Road (near Barker Street).

 Student Clubs and Societies

 Students have the opportunity of joining a wide range of clubs and societies.
 Many of these are affiliated with the Students' Union.
 There are numerous religious, social and cultural clubs and also many sporting clubs which are affiliated with the Sports Association.